CLICK HERE to view the past Award Winners

 I. Committee Protocol

-In addition to the chair, the committee will consist of a minimum of 8 (eight) additional members.
-Reviewers and committee members will be recruited on an annual basis by the chair and continuing committee members before March 1 of the Award year.
-Reviewers will be solicited from among CSA Members, past award winners, and Caribbean Studies scholars in the field from elsewhere.
+In addition to the Chair and/or Co-Chair, the committee will consist of a minimum of 8 (eight) additional members.
+Eligible reviewers include CSA members, past award winners, and Caribbean Studies scholars in the field from the Caribbean and overseas.

-Committee members will be asked on an individual basis to write the paragraph-long Award citation for each of the winning and honorable mention selections.
+Committee members will be asked on an individual basis to write a paragraph-long award citation for each of the winning and honorable mention selections.

 II.
 Submission Protocol

 Books must be submitted by reputable scholarly presses in electronic copy, in accessible PDF format, to the chair of the committee.
-Submit to Dr. tavis d. jules, tjules@luc.edu
+Submit to Dr. Candia Mitchell Hall, program.chair@caribbeanstudiesassociation.org.

 Books may be in any of the following CSA-approved languages: English, Spanish, or French.